 Polling fundamentals and concepts: An overview for journalists

-In the United States, fall means two things: cooler weather and a thickening storm of pre-election polls.
-As the races intensify, so too does the torrent of public-opinion surveys, which cover every possible angle of contests that remain more than a year away.
+As the calendar turns toward Election 2016, a thickening storm of pre-election polls has already begun, covering every possible angle of contests that remain more than a year away.
 Despite all the lavish attention, however, polls are only as valid as their design, execution and analysis.

 The best polls are produced by independent, nonpartisan polling organizations, with no vested interest in the outcome of the findings.
 These include organizations like Gallup and the Pew Research Center and as well as media groups such as CBS News/New York Times, ABC News/Washington Post and NBC News/Wall Street Journal.
 Many surveys are conducted by partisan actors — political consulting firms, industry groups and candidates.
 In some cases, the findings are biased by factors such as respondent selection and question wording.
 Partisan-based polls need to be carefully scrutinized and, when possible, reported in comparison with nonpartisan poll results.